tbabej/blog/_posts/2018-03-31-Yubikey-secure-session-setup.md

     sudo dnf install pam_yubico

-To allow our user to interact with the device, we need to create a priviliged group which will have access to the Yubikey (and also will be restricted to use one when interacting with the computer).
+To allow our user to interact with the device, we need to create a privileged group which will have access to the Yubikey (and also will be restricted to use one when interacting with the computer).